Apple should unveil these 4 privacy upgrades at WWDC

 Yes, I’m talking about iCloud backups.
 These are the backups of iPhones and iPads that are made each night and stored in the cloud on Apple’s servers.
 They help ensure your data is recoverable should an Apple device be lost, stolen, or damaged. iCloud backups allow iPhone and iPad owners to restore their device or set up a new one with everything their old device had, from photos to emails to contacts, apps, and more.

-The thing about iCloud backups is that, unlike iOS devices themselves, iCloud backups are not encrypted when they are stored on Apple’s servers.
-This means anyone who can get access to your iCloud backup from Apple’s servers can extract your most private and personal information, since it contains an exact clone of everything that’s on your iPhone or iPad.
+The thing about iCloud backups is that while iCloud backups are encrypted when they are stored on Apple’s servers, Apple holds a key to those encrypted backups.
+This means anyone who can get access to Apple’s keys can extract your most private and personal information from your iCloud backup, since iCloud backups contain an exact clone of everything that’s on your iPhone or iPad.
 Imagine what a hacker or stalker could do with that information?

-I’m hardly the first to say it’s time for Apple to encrypt iCloud backups.
+I’m hardly the first to say it’s time for Apple to allow users to store their encrypted iCloud backups on Apple’s servers without Apple itself having a key to those backups.
 Earlier this year, the Electronic Frontier Foundation launched a “Fix It Already” campaign in which they compelled tech companies to fix glaring privacy holes.
-In the campaign, the EFF said Apple must bring encryption to iCloud backups.
+In the campaign, the EFF said Apple must bring user-only keys to encrypted iCloud backups.

 But there is some good news: Apple could already be planning to do this.
-As the EFF points out, Apple CEO Tim Cook eluded to encrypted iCloud backups in an interview with Der Spiegel.
+As the EFF points out, Apple CEO Tim Cook alluded to Apple giving up access to keys for encrypted iCloud backups in an interview with Der Spiegel.
 As Cook told the publication:

 [For iCloud backups], our users have a key and we have one.
 We do this because some users lose or forget their key and then expect help from us to get their data back.
 It is difficult to estimate when we will change this practice.
 But I think that will be regulated in the future, as with the devices.
 So we will not have a key for it in the future.